A basic understanding of tea.

 The leaves for Green Tea are minimally withered, either intentionally or even just while in the picker’s basket.
 Afterwards, they are usually pan-fried, baked or steamed to kill the enzymes responsible for oxidation in the tea leaves.
-This step is also known as fixation; it ensures the leaves will remain fresh for a longer period of time, and it is often done multiple times during processing.
+This step is also known as fixation; it ensures the leaves will remain fresh for a longer period of time, and it may be done multiple times during processing.
 The leaves may be shaped or rolled depending on what type of tea is being made.
 After being baked or dried, the processing is complete.

 Green tea is known for it’s super-fresh, super-green flavors.
 San Bei Xiang (left) is a type of Chinese green tea while Sencha (right) is a type of Japanese green tea.

 Generalized processing: withering - drying.